Promotion of Good Mental Health

 The school has developed a short training package designed to raise awareness of the importance of good mental health and this is free of charge to our parents and carers.

-The table below gives an insight into some of the interventions and resources that we use at The Ridgeway.
-This is just a snapshot and there are many more initiatives which take place on a daily basis.
+The table below gives an overview of the interventions and resources that we currently use at The Ridgeway.